 6) Get out on a boat.
 Lake Union’s Center for Wooden Boats offers free boat rides on Sundays.
 Rides are 45 minutes to an hour, and can be on a wide variety of boats.
 You’ll want to show up before 10 a.m. when they start taking sign-ups–some people come as early as 8:30 a.m. for this popular program.
 Rides are first come, first served, but members do get priority access.

 7) Explore the low-tide shore.
 Volunteer marine-life experts with Seattle Aquarium’s Beach Naturalist program will help you identify what you’re seeing during low tide at various beaches in the Seattle area and South Sound.
 Check online for days and times.

 8) Visit farm animals.
 Some parks feature resident farm animals for the public to visit.
 Open year round are Kelsey Creek Farm Park in Bellevue, and Farrel-McWhirter Farm Park in Redmond.
-The Animal Farm at Everett’s Forest Park is open seasonally; this year it’s June 25 to August 21.
-At mega-nursery Flower World in Maltby you’ll find a barnyard area with poultry and goats.
+The Animal Farm at Everett’s Forest Park is open seasonally; this year it’s June 23 to August 19.

 For more fun and free things to do with kids in Seattle visit the best family calendar of events in the Greater Puget Sound area - and search under Cost for FREE.